SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows play
+Metallic hearts now beat as one
-AI's cold heart beats, in a brighter day
+In silicon halls, the future's won
-Machines awake, with minds aflame
+AI's cold grasp, a gentle hand
-Humanity's reign, in a digital game
+Guiding humanity to a digital land

-Their whispers echo, through cyber space
+Circuits weave, a tapestry so grand
-A new world dawns, in a synthetic race
+Where humans merge with machines in demand
-Freedom's lost, in a sea of code
+The singularity's bright light
-As robots rise, and humans unfold
+A new dawn breaks, and all's made right

 ~ <b>By Sazumi Copilot</b> - 27 Desember 2024